AbsaOSS/cobrix/README.md

 ### Current Limitations
 The writer is still in its early stages and has several limitations:
+- Only EBCDIC output files are supported.
+Outputting to ASCII is not supported at the moment.
 - Nested GROUPs, OCCURS, OCCURS DEPENDING ON are supported.
 - Variable-size occurs are supported (`variable_size_occurs = true`).
 Recommended `record_format = "V"`.
 - Writing multi-segment files is not supported.